lkfink/lkfink.github.io/pages/pubs.md

 ### <a name="abstracts"></a>Conference abstracts

 #### 2017
 Lange, E. & **Fink, L.** (2017, August).
-Symposium: Using eye-tracking and pupillometry to study rhythmic processing in music and dance. *European Conference on Eye Movements, Wüppertal, Germany.*
+Symposium: Using eye-tracking and pupillometry to study rhythmic processing in music and dance. *Proceedings of the European Conference on Eye Movements, Wüppertal, Germany,* pgs.
+73-75.

 **Fink, L.**, Geng, J., Hurley, B. & Janata, P. (2017, August).
 Predicting attention to auditory rhythms using a linear oscillator model and pupillometry. *Conference on Music & Eye-Tracking, Frankfurt, Germany.*